• Skip to primary navigation

 5. Place on a roasting rack, season with salt and pepper, and brush with melted butter from all sides.
 If you wish to make gravy using the drippings, add some aromatics to the bottom of the roasting pan (I add 1 onion sliced in half, garlic, and fresh herbs).

-6. Bake in the oven for 2-4 hours depending on the size of the bird (more on this below).
+6. Roast in the oven for 2-4 hours depending on the size of the bird (more on this below).

-7. When it browns nicely, make herb butter (mix 2 tablespoons of melted butter with 1 tablespoon of fresh herbs), brush it over the skin using a pastry brush, then put the turkey back in the oven for 30 more minutes or until it reaches the desired temperature.
+7. Browning: When it browns nicely, make herb butter (mix 2 tablespoons of melted butter with 1 tablespoon of fresh herbs), brush it over the skin using a pastry brush, then put the turkey back in the oven for 30 more minutes or until it reaches the desired temperature.

 A collage with 4 images showing how to roast a turkey